phuquocdog/docs/dapp-development-1/introduction/prerequisites.md

 ## 🛠 [Solidity](https://docs.soliditylang.org/en/v0.7.5/)

 {% hint style="info" %}
 Solidity is an object-oriented, high-level language for implementing smart contracts.
-Smart contracts are programs which govern the behavior of accounts within the PhuQuoc Doge state.
+Smart contracts are programs which govern the behavior of accounts within the Phu Quoc Dog state.
 {% endhint %}

 We'll use to solidity as the programming language to write on-chain logic.